wesselvanree/shopify-theme-tailwind/README.md

 Using the built-in Shopify code editor would not be effective when using file transformations like this.
 The changes made by your merchant in the code editor would be overridden when you push new changes.
-A solution to this could be to use
+Shopify suggests a solution to this called
 [just-in-time transformations](https://shopify.dev/themes/best-practices/file-transformation).

 I'm currently looking into this, if anyone has a suggestion on how to do this